kirjavascript/quine-howto/README.md

 data = "; console.log('data = ' + JSON.stringify(data) + data)"; console.log('data = ' + JSON.stringify(data) + data)
 ```

-But we aren't tied to quoting strings.
+But we aren't tied to quoting functions.
 We can use all sorts of transforms to represent data differently;

 ```javascript
 data = "; console.log('data = \"' + data + '\"' + data)"; console.log('data = "' + data + '"' + data)